aws/Trusted-Advisor-Tools/HighUtilizationEC2Instances/README.md

 * For the best learning outcome in this workshop, please try to follow the Walkthrough above.
 And only deploy this CloudFormation template as a last resort in case you are not able to follow / complete the Workshop in time.

-* The following cloudformation stack needs to be deployed on us-east-1 only and it is meant to showcase the automation working ec2 resources in us-east-1 only.
+* The following CloudFormation stack needs to be deployed on us-east-1 only and it is meant to showcase the automation working ec2 resources in us-east-1 only.

 * If your EC2 instance is in other region than us-east-1 you can create individual Approval AutomationDocument in each region with identical name, e.g: `Custom-TA-Resize-Approval` ( Follow Step 2 in walkthrough ).